canada-ca/sign-in-canada_authenti-canada/en/help/index.md

     <li> Enter the code sent to your other phone</li>
     <li> Sign in</li>
 </ul>
-<p>If you set up a phone number as your two step verification and did not add a second, backup phone number and you have lost access to your phone number, unfortunately there is no way to recover your account.
+<p>If you set up a phone number as your two step verification and <strong>did not</strong> add a second, backup phone number and you have lost access to your phone number, unfortunately there is no way to recover your account.
 You will have to create a new account.</p>

 </details>